salimoha/DRL_continuous_control/Report.md

 To find the optimal set of hyperparameter we can leverage dertivative-free optimiation schemes.
 The hyperparameter optimization is a blackbox optimizaiton fuction.
 In order to find the hyperparameters of an unknown function and improving results tunning the networks scructures (adding layers or units per layers, ...), we can use [ Delaunay-based Derivative-free Optimization via Global Surrogates ][dogs] or [ deltaDOGS ][alimo-2017] (Alimo et al).

 Furtheremore, the implementation of Proximal Policy Optimization (PPO) and Distributed Distributional Deterministic Policy Gradients (D4PG) methods could be explored to achieve better performance results.

+Finally, we can perform some experiments with the agents including: 1) Prioritization for replay buffer, 2) Addition of noise in the paramter space to help the global exploration, and 3) Applying different replay buffer for each agent.

 [dogs]: https://github.com/deltadogs